House Price Watch

 100 most expensive houses in Doddington

-Doddington, nestled in Cheshire East, boasts a fascinating real estate landscape.
-The most expensive house sold here reached an impressive £1,598,960, while the least expensive was just £94,000.
-Notably, the latest sale occurred in 2025, marking a significant year for the area.
-Interestingly, 14 of the houses on the list are located on the same street, London Road, Mill Lane.
-Since 1997, there have been a total of 14 sales, showcasing the evolving charm of this community.
+In the charming area of Doddington, part of Cheshire East, the real estate market has seen some fascinating activity over the years.
+The most expensive house sold for an impressive £1,598,960 in 2025, while the least expensive was priced at £94,000.
+Notably, 14 of the houses on this list are located on London Road, Mill Lane, highlighting a popular street in the area.
+Since 1997, there have been 14 sales, showcasing a vibrant property market in this lovely community.

 Sold in December 2025